How to Prevent Lifetime Registration as a Sex Offender

 Even a misdemeanor conviction will require a five-year period of registration as a sexual offender.
 And a second misdemeanor conviction or a first felony conviction requires anywhere from 20 years to lifetime registration.
 This registration will follow you wherever you go, make finding a job difficult, and limit your ability to travel internationally.
 The stigma will have a drastic impact on both your professional and personal life.

 With such dire consequences to sex crimes, you must do everything in your power to protect yourself.
-The Colorado Springs defense attorneys at The Bussey Law Firm, P.C., have an established track record of advocating tirelessly on behalf of clients.
+The Colorado Springs sex crime defense attorneys at The Bussey Law Firm, P.C., have an established track record of advocating tirelessly on behalf of clients.
 Call (719) 475-2555 today to schedule a free consultation.